 These photographs were taken during a pony club demo day.
 Demos are a great opportunity to introduce curious horsemen and horse women to our breed – as breeders, we always sought as a potential opportunity for a sale in the future.
 In this case, we used the local pony club’s day camp as an opportunity to practice loading, trailering, and exposing our two yearlings to the world outside our farm.

-Just taking yearlings off the farm and giving them experience being tied and then loaded at a location away from our farm is a great way to prepare young horses for their first horse show.
+Just taking yearlings off the farm and giving them experience being tied and then loaded at a location away from our farm is a great way to prepare young horses for their first horse show (Exhibitions and demos make our top list of Things to Do with a Yearling Horse!)

-Demonstrations and exhibitions are often used by clubs like 4H or pony clubs as a way to help participants explore different breeds, writing disciplines, or mounted sports.
+Demonstrations and exhibitions are often used by clubs like 4H or pony clubs as a way to help participants explore different breeds, riding disciplines, or mounted sports.

 Our inquisitive and friendly yearling (one-year-old) fillies loved this demo.
 As you can tell by watching their ears and their expressions in these photographs they were curious and engaged in the children, who were equally curious about their unique coats and the difference in curl between the two horses that we talked to the breed demo.